aichbauer/express-graphql-boilerplate/README.md

 // add RootQuery and RootMutation
 // to your Schema
-const Schema = new GraphQLSchema({
+const schema = new GraphQLSchema({
   query: RootQuery,
   mutation: RootMutation,
 });

-module.exports = Schema;
+module.exports = { schema };
 ```

-To use the this Schema for your API we need to add it to a route, as you can see we use our auth service
+To use the this schema for your API we need to add it to a route, as you can see we use our auth service
 to protect our GraphQL API to be used without authorization via a valid JSON Web Token.
 We get a nice web interface for our GraphQL API via the `graphql-playground-middleware-express` package.
 You can use it if you visit `http://localhost:2017/explore`.
 If you want to use it in production you should make sure only you have access to `/explore`.